aman400/GradleBotPlugin/README.md

 `bot.credentials` block is to specify the authentication for github repo.
 Either you can specify username and password authentication or you can use SSH(specify `bot.credentials.passphrase` if any).

-`bot.config.branch` is to specify the branch to checkout to.
+`bot.config.branch` config is to specify the branch to checkout to.

-`bot.config.destinationPath` is to specify the destination path to copy generate APK to.
+`bot.config.destinationPath` config is to specify the destination path to copy generate APK to.

-`bot.config.buildType` is to specify any android build you want to build.
+`bot.config.buildType` config is to specify any android build you want to build.

-`bot.config.flavour` is to specify android build flavour you want to build.
+`bot.config.flavour` config is to specify android build flavour you want to build.

-`bot.config.filePrefix` is to append prefix to generated APK.
+`bot.config.filePrefix` config is to prepend prefix to generated APK.

-`bot.config.remote` is to set the git remote.
+`bot.config.remote` config is to set the git remote.
 Default is `origin`.

 ## Tasks and usage